npm/rfcs/accepted/0036-overrides.md

 #### Swapping

-It is possible to "swap" versions.
-This will not cause an infinite regress, because only the first rule will be applied.
+It is not possible to "swap" versions, because any match to the key _or_ the string or `"."` value will be considered a match.

+Thus, in this example, `swap@2` will be the only version ever in use, and the second override rule wll never be applied.

 ```json
 {